0atman/noboilerplate/scripts/22-starting-rust.md

 (not sponsored)
 A very good book on the meta process of learning to learn.

-You should read it, or listen to it on audiobook.
+You should read it, or listen to it on audiobook as I did.

 ---